-This new webinar series is aimed at beginners in computer networking and people entering the Internet industry.
-Watch the 30-minute long videos either in English or in German, and download the accompanying handouts with further information.
+This webinar series is all about how the Internet works.
+It is aimed at beginners in computer networking and people entering the Internet industry.
+Watch the videos to learn about Ethernet, VLANS, IP, routing and much more.
+Each video comes with a downloadable handout.

 01 Introduction to networks